Q When is the race on?

 Q Where will my sponsorship go and how much of it reaches the charities?

-A This year your sponsorship will be split in the following way, 50% to the Hope Cancer Support Centre, Enniscorthy, 25% to the County Wexford Hospice Homecare Service and 25% to MRI Now project for Wexford General Hospital.
+A This year your sponsorship will be split in the following way, 60% to the Hope Cancer Support Centre, Enniscorthy and 40% to the County Wexford Hospice Homecare Service.
 They will use the money to provide and develop their services.
 We aim that all of the money you raise goes to the charities and that race costs are paid for by our sponsors.
-Chartered Accountants and Registered Auditors Eugene T. Doyle and Co. are the financial watchdogs on the project and they make public the accounts at the cheque presentation after the event.
+Doyle Fielding and Co Chartered Accountants are the financial watchdogs on the project and they make public the accounts at the cheque presentation after the event.

 Q What kind of people are entering the race?

-A The short answer is all kinds, but here are some factoids.
-The split on participation for the two events last year was; 21% of participants registered for the 10Mile, 79% for the 10K, 69% women and 31% men.
-We have previously registered people from age 16 to those in their 70s.
-Please remember 18 is the minimum age permitted by our Insurance Company this year.
+The short answer is all kinds, but here are some factoids.
+The split on participation for the two events last year was; 21% of participants registered for the 10Mile, 79% for the 10K, 70% women and 30% men.
+We have previously registered people from age 18 to those in their 70s.
+Please remember 18 is the minimum age permitted by our Insurance Company.

 Q Is the ‘Little Dreamers Dash’ taking place this year?